 157 Bala Avenue,

 7 people favorited this theater

-In 1955, A.M.
+After a vestibule lobby is the main lobby.
+A set of grand stairs leads upstairs to the mezzanine promenade and restroom suites.
+Best viewed from the mezzanine is a mural of Cleopatra and her attendants.
+The mens' suite has a furnished lounge.
+The balcony is no longer available to the public and is now partly used by the current projection booth.
+The original projection booth, no longer used, is above.
+On March 16, 1955, A.M.
 Ellis Theatres took over the theatre from Stanley Warner, renamed it the Bala Theatre, and operated it into the 1980’s.
 In 1987, the Sotolidis family purchased the theatre to save it from closing.
-The Bala is featured in David Naylor’s 1987 book, the National Trust Guide ‘Great American Movie Theatres’.
-Photos during the run of “The Mask” (1994) show the exterior and auditorium and are on view at the website of HABS (Historic American Buildings Survey) of the Library of Congress.
+The Bala Theatre is featured in David Naylor’s 1987 book, the National Trust Guide ‘Great American Movie Theatres’.
+Photographs taken during the run of “The Mask” (1994) show the exterior and auditorium and are on view at the website of HABS (Historic American Buildings Survey) of the Library of Congress.
 1993 epics shown include “Gettysburg” and “Schindler’s List”.

-In early November 1994, the Bala closed for triplexing, and reopened March 3, 1995 with “Boys on the Side”, “Billy Madison” and “Shallow Grave”.
+In early-November 1994, the Bala Theatre closed for triplexing, and reopened March 3, 1995 with “Boys on the Side”, “Billy Madison” and “Shallow Grave”.
 Architect Mitch Abromowitz of Fountainhead Associates in Lansdale designed the sensitive triplexing of the huge auditorium.
 Abromowitz was reported in an April 10, 1995 Philadelphia Inquirer article as stating that he had worked 30 years on theatre renovations including for owners who only inserted walls down the middle of their auditoriums despite the historic architecture.
-He was pleased that brothers Constance and Isaac Sotolidis, the Bala co-owners, were concerned about keeping the historic interior.
+He was pleased that brothers Constance and Isaac Sotolidis, the Bala Theatre co-owners, were concerned about keeping the historic interior.
 Contractors viewed the sensitive triplexing as a loving rejuvenation of the theatre, and trusting the owners, were willing to accept deferred payment for their fees for the expensive undertaking.

 The still very large middle auditorium with 427 seats has the stage constructed for vaudeville, the proscenium arch with its huge movie screen, organ lofts, and ornate front exits.
 Also on view in the middle auditorium is most of the gorgeous plaster Egyptian ceiling relief, including the four Egyptian figures.
 Part of the plaster ceiling extravaganza is depicted in a 1928 Voigt Company catalog.
 Two additional auditoriums created from the side seating have 192 seats each and screens that are 21 feet wide, 11 feet tall.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.